 Option Description Lock When Away Configure Nymi Lock Control with the ability to lock the user terminal when Nymi Lock Control does not detect the authenticated Nymi Band.
 Default: Enabled When enabled, Nymi Lock Control locks the user terminal when a user removes an authenticated Nymi Band or when the Nymi Band is not in close proximity of the user terminal.
 When the Nymi Band is out of range, a 10 second timer appears on the desktop.
 If the Nymi Band does not return within close range of the user terminal, the terminal will lock.
 Ensure that your Group Policy Object(GPO) settings do not push the Do not display the lock screen configuration option to the Nymi Lock Control user terminals.
 Note: Edit the nbe.toml file to define close proximity for Nymi Lock Control.
-Refer to Editing the nbe.toml File .
+Refer to Editing the nbe.toml File in the Nymi Connected Worker Platform-Deployment Guide .
 Unlock When Present Configures Nymi Lock Control to check if the Nymi Band is in close proximity before unlocking the user terminal.
 If not, then unlock fails.
 You can define how close the Nymi Band must be to the user terminal to allow the user to unlock the terminal with the Nymi Band in the nbe.toml file.
+The Editing the nbe.toml File section in the Nymi Connected Worker Platform-Deployment Guide provides more information.
 Default: Enabled When enabled, prevents an unauthorized user from unlocking the user terminal while the Nymi Band user is in Bluetooth range, but not in close proximity to the terminal.
 When disabled, allows a user to unlock the user terminal by pressing the Enter key or space bar on the keyboard when the authenticated Nymi Band is within Bluetooth range, but not in close proximity of the user terminal.
-Keep Unlocked when Present Provides you with the ability to define how the Nymi Band interacts with operating system screen timeouts or sleep settings that lock the user terminal.

-Option Description Default: Enabled When enabled, overrides any system screen timeouts or sleep settings, and keeps the user terminal unlocked as long as the Nymi Band is present and authenticated.
+Option Description Keep Unlocked when Present Provides you with the ability to define how the Nymi Band interacts with operating system screen timeouts or sleep settings that lock the user terminal.
+Default: Enabled When enabled, overrides any system screen timeouts or sleep settings, and keeps the user terminal unlocked as long as the Nymi Band is present and authenticated.
 When disabled, prevents Nymi Lock Control from overriding any system screen timeouts or sleep settings.